SergiiGlad/devops/git/GitDataTransferCommand.md

 ###### git log --grep="1234"

+---
+To output the commit information with the differences of what changed you need to include the -p prompt
+###### git log -p

 ## git diff

 ### The git diff command is the simplest to compare what's changed between commits.
 It will output the differences between the two commits.